zbyju/obsidian/1. Fleeting notes/TimescaleDB.md

 Each chunk of a hypertable only holds data from a specific time range.
 When you insert data from a time range that doesn't yet have a chunk, Timescale automatically creates a chunk to store it.
 By default, each chunk covers 7 days.
 You can change this to better suit your needs.
 For example, if you set `chunk_time_interval` to 1 day, each chunk stores data from the same day.
 Data from different days is stored in different chunks.
 ![[Pasted image 20231119212950.png]]
+#### Best practices
+Chunk size affects insert and query performance.
+You want a chunk small enough to fit into memory.
+This allows you to insert and query recent data without reading from disk.
+But you don't want too many small and sparsely filled chunks.
+This can affect query planning time and compression.

+We recommend setting the `chunk_time_interval` so that 25% of main memory can store one chunk, including its indexes, from each active hypertable.
+You can estimate the required interval from your data rate.
+For example, if you write approximately 2 GB of data per day and have 64 GB of memory, set the interval to 1 week.
+If you write approximately 10 GB of data per day on the same machine, set the time interval to 1 day.